rjsf-team/react-jsonschema-form/docs/advanced-customization/custom-templates.md

 The out-of-the-box version of this template will render the `DescriptionFieldTemplate` with a generated id, if there is a `description` otherwise nothing is rendered.
 If you want different behavior for the rendering of the description of an array field, you can customize this template.
-If you want a different behavior for the rendering of ALL descriptions in th `Form`, see [DescriptionFieldTemplate](#descriptionfieldtemplate)
+If you want a different behavior for the rendering of ALL descriptions in the `Form`, see [DescriptionFieldTemplate](#descriptionfieldtemplate)

 ```tsx
 import { ArrayFieldDescriptionProps } from "@rjsf/utils";